dgabsi/NLP_SLNI_PROJECT/README.md

 - data (Directory for data)
   - slni_1.0 (The dataset json files)
 - experiments (Directory for Tensorboard logs)
-- saved_models (Directory for saved models, pickles and visualization results charts) -best_models
+- saved_models (Directory for saved models, pickles and visualization results charts- PLEASE do not delete) -best_models
 -  slni
     - __init__.py